Cook Islands national football team: The two OFC Nations Cup (1996–2001)

-The Cook Islands qualified for their first Oceania Nations Cup after finishing second in the 1998 Polynesia Cup, which they hosted.
+The Cook Islands qualified for their first OFC Nations Cup after finishing second in the 1998 Polynesia Cup, which they hosted.
 They faced Australia and Fiji in Group B, in what proved to be a tough draw.
 Australia crushed the Cook Islands 16–0 in their first match, scoring eight goals either side of the interval.
 In their next match against Fiji, however, the Cook Islands acquitted themselves much better, losing only 3–0, but with two defeats from two matches they failed to make the semi-finals.

 In finishing 2nd at the 2000 Polynesia Cup, the Cook Islands also qualified for the OFC Nations Cup.
 They were drawn in Group A along with the Solomon Islands, and again, Australia.
 After their heavy defeat at the hands of Australia in the previous tournament, the Cook Islands hoped to avoid a repeat performance.
 However, they were powerless to prevent their opponents from running rampant, this time to the tune of 17–0.
-The Solomon Islands were up next, and in this game the Cook Islands had the consolation of scoring their first goal at the Oceania Nations Cup – the only bright spot in an otherwise bleak 5–1 defeat.
+The Solomon Islands were up next, and in this game the Cook Islands had the consolation of scoring their first goal at the OFC Nations Cup – the only bright spot in an otherwise bleak 5–1 defeat.
 After two defeats, then, the Cooks Islands again went out at the group stage.

 Decline (2002–present)

 They next entered qualification for the 2004 tournament however they lost all four matches and failed to progress.

 They returned to the South Pacific Games for the 2007 competition where they could only beat Tuvalu 4–1.
 Four years later, at Nouméa 2011, they defeated Kiribati 3–0, but lost their other three meetings; while in 2012 OFC Nations Cup qualification they drew with American Samoa and fell to Samoa and Tonga.

 In the 2016 OFC Nations Cup qualifiers, they beat Tonga 3–1 and Samoa 1–0, but fell in the last game against American Samoa 2-0, which relegated the Cook Islands to third place, surpassed on goal difference by both Samoas.

 In March 2022, the Cook Islands played their first match in seven years when they lost 2–0 to the Solomon Islands in qualifying for the 2022 FIFA World Cup.
 However, they had to withdraw from their remaining matches due to a COVID-19 outbreak.

+On 28 August 2023, Cook Islands resumed their international matches playing against Tahiti but suffered a 9–1 heavy defeat to Tahiti at the Stade Pater Te Hono Nui in Pirae.